DavesCodeMusings/BLESP32/README.md

 ## Why?
 I wanted a device that could communicate periodic sensor data while spending most of its time in deep sleep.
 I wanted this data relayed to my home automation hub.

 GATT characteristics are the traditional way to make information available from BLE devices.
-But, it requires a reliable connection.
-So the device providing the data has to be up and responding.
+But, it requires a fairly reliable connection.
+In other words, the device providing the data has to be up and responding.
 Having a device that periodically goes into deep sleep does not fit well with connection oriented protocols.

 An alternative to GATT characteristics is required.